Summary

 - Testing positive for HIV during pregnancy

-- HIV and pregnancy
+- HIV pregnancy services in Victoria

-- HIV and your baby’s health
+- HIV treatment and pregnancy

 - Where to get help